OctopusDeploy/blog/blog/2021-06/devops-documentation/index.md

 ## Conclusion

 By adopting DevOps best practices like infrastructure as code, automated testing, and pipelines, it is possible to streamline some of the most manual, tedious, and expensive aspects of creating and maintaining significant volumes of high-quality documentation.

 With just a few months’ worth of work, a team of 2 produced thousands of screenshots, hours of video, and hundreds of thousands of words, all automatically generated and verified.

-If you are an Octopus customer, we hope you find these new guides valuable, and if you’re interested in producing similar content the links below will take you to the resources that were mentioned in this blog:
+If you're an Octopus customer, we hope you find these new guides valuable.
+If you’re interested in producing similar content, the resources mentioned in this blog are listed below:

 * [Octopus Guides](https://octopus.com/docs/guides/) homepage.
 * The [GitHub repo](https://github.com/OctopusDeploy/OctopusGuides) that contains the code used to create the guides.